The subject lead for Computing is Miss Kelsey Grigg.

 We want our pupils to be fluent with a range of tools to best express their understanding and hope by Year 6, children have the independence and confidence to choose the best tool to fulfil the task and challenge set by teachers.

 Computing has a dedicated lesson each week for all classes from the EYFS-Year 6.
-To support the delivery of the national curriculum, we use 'Purple Mash' and 'Project EVOLVE'.
-A mixture of these allows for a firm structure to ensure coverage of computer skills and science as well as online safety in the classroom and world around them.
+To support the delivery of the national curriculum, we use 'Teach Computing', 'Twinkl', 'Project Evolve' and 'Barefoot Computing'.
+A mixture of these allows for a firm structure to ensure coverage of the 3 strands of the curriculum.

-Whilst we have set lessons for computing each week, the staff are encouraged to use technology throughout the week to encourage the understanding of the importance technology now has in out lives and how it can be used in a cross curricular way.
+Whilst we have set lessons for computing each week, the staff are encouraged to use technology and discrete computing throughout the week to encourage the understanding of the importance technology now has in out lives and how it can be used in a cross curricular way.

 We aim for our children to discuss, reflect and appreciate the impact computing has on their learning, development and well being.
 Finding the right balance with technology is key to an effective education and a healthy life-style.